Skip to content

 Step 4: Install Docker

-If your server already has Docker installed or knows how to install it, you can skip this step.
+If your server already has Docker installed or you know how to install it, you can skip this step.

-Execute the following 5 commands in sequence, and execute the next command only after each command is executed successfully.
+Execute the following 5 commands in sequence.
+Make sure each command is executed successfully before executing the next command.
 These commands only apply to the Debian 12 series of servers.

 After [root@xxxxxx~]#, right-click to paste the following command, and press Enter to execute after pasting.